ShareTrace: Contact Tracing with the Actor Model: Introduction

 \section{Introduction}

-ShareTrace is a privacy-preserving contact-tracing solution \citep{Ayday2021}.
-Unlike other approaches that rely on device proximity to detect human interaction, ShareTrace executes iterative message passing on a factor graph to estimate the marginal posterior probability of infection.
-To indicate its similarity to belief propagation, we shall herein refer to the ShareTrace algorithm as \emph{risk propagation}.
-By considering both direct and indirect contact between users, \citet{Ayday2021} demonstrate that risk propagation is more effective than other proximity-based approaches that only consider direct forms of contact.
-Building upon the efforts of \citet{Ayday2021}, we provide an efficient and scalable formulation of risk propagation that utilizes asynchronous, parallel, non-iterative message passing on a temporal graph \citep{Holme2012, Holme2015}.
-While message passing has been studied under specific epidemiological models \citep{Karrer2010, Li2021}, our formulation allows us to contextualize risk propagation as a novel usage of a temporal graph that does not require such assumptions to infer the transmission of disease.
-As a result, we introduce a form of reachability that can uniquely characterize the dynamics of message passing on a temporal graph.
-Our formulation of risk propagation aligns with its distributed extension, as introduced by \citet{Ayday2021}, which has connections to the actor model of concurrent computing \citep{Baker1977, Agha1986} and the ``think-like-a-vertex'' model of graph processing algorithms \citep{McCune2015}.
-Our in-depth explanation of risk propagation emphasizes the nuance of the algorithmic details and highlights important modifications to the original formulation by \citet{Ayday2021} that provide improved performance.
-Our evaluation aims (1) to describe the efficiency of risk propagation on both synthetic and real-world temporal graphs; (2) validate the accuracy of our new form of reachability on both synthetic and real-world graphs; (3) and briefly quantify the scalability of this implementation of risk propagation on synthetic graphs.
-To keep the scope of this work focused, we defer to \citet{Ayday2021} on the privacy and security aspects of ShareTrace.
+ShareTrace is a privacy\hyp{}preserving contact\hyp{}tracing solution \cite{Ayday2021}.
+Unlike other approaches that rely on device proximity to detect human interaction, ShareTrace executes iterative message passing on a factor graph to estimate a user's marginal posterior infection probability (MPIP).
+To indicate its similarity to belief propagation, we refer to the ShareTrace algorithm as \emph{risk propagation}.
+By considering direct \emph{and} indirect contacts, \cite{Ayday2021} demonstrates that risk propagation is more effective than other proximity\hyp{}based methods that only consider the former.

+Building upon the efforts by \cite{Ayday2021}, we provide an efficient and scalable formulation of risk propagation\footnote{\url{https://github.com/share-trace}} that utilizes asynchronous, concurrent message passing on a temporal contact network \cite{Holme2012, Holme2015}.
+Our application of message passing on a temporal network differs from previous epidemiological works.
+Notably, we use a temporal network to infer a user's infection \emph{risk}, unlike its typical usage for modeling the spreading dynamics of the infection itself \cite{Danon2011, Karrer2010, Lokhov2014, Pastor-Satorras2015, Koher2019, Li2021, Zino2021}.
+We also introduce message reachability, an extension of temporal reachability that accounts for network topology and message\hyp{}passing semantics.
+Our formulation of risk propagation aligns with its distributed extension \cite{Ayday2021}, which has connections to the actor model \cite{Baker1977, Agha1986} and the ``think\hyp{}like\hyp{}a\hyp{}vertex'' model of graph\hyp{}processing algorithms \cite{McCune2015}.
+Our evaluation aims to quantify the efficiency and scalability of this new formulation of risk propagation, as well as validate the accuracy of message reachability.
+To keep the scope of this work focused, we defer to \cite{Ayday2021} on the privacy and security aspects of ShareTrace.